-On December 31, 2014, the School entered into a lease and security agreement ("Original Lease") with Soho School Development, LLC (the "Landlord") for its 58,572 square feet building including all ancillary facilities, outdoor areas and other improvements.
-The Original Lease was amended on August 1, 2018, to include an additional 14,655 square foot gymnasium building and realted facilities.
-The amended agreement continues through June 30, 2035, with an option to renew for three additional periods of five-year term.
-The Landlord is an affiliate of the School's educational service and support provider (See Note 4).
+The School entered into a lease and security agreement ("Original Lease") with Homestead Arts School Development, LLC (the "Landlord") for its 78,132 square feet building including all ancillary facilities, outdoor areas and other improvements.
+The agreement continues through June 30, 2039, with an option to renew for two additional periods of five-year term.
+The landlord and ESSP may have owners in common, but they operate independently from each other.
+The contractual agreement between the ESSP and the school is independent from the separate lease agreement between the school and landlord.
+(See Note 4).